Teut2711/multi-shell-executor/README.md

 - Launch multiple terminals with predefined commands and working directories.
 - Customize terminal names, colors, and commands.
 - Supports both Unix-like systems and Windows.
-- Easy configuration via `settings.json`.
+- Easy configuration via `terminalConfig.json`.
+- **New:** Use terminal profile names instead of shell paths for more flexibility.

 ## Installation